Last updated on November 1, 2025

 Field of the Dead

-Field of the Dead is one of the newest additions to this list and maybe the one that players never expected to end up here.
+Field of the Dead is a surprise addition to this list that players never expected to end up here.
 Having done a number on Standard, Historic, and Pioneer, it looked too slow for Modern, a format that almost never gets up to as many as seven lands.

 But the card gave a huge boon to Amulet Titan decks with yet another angle of attack that was too hard for other decks to interact with.
 The same went for Scapeshift decks which could win longer games far more effectively, something that was historically been a big weakness for the deck.